nadang18/LoL-Statistic-Analysis/README.md

 ></iframe>

 ## Interesting Aggregates
-<iframe
-  src="assets/interest_agg.html"
-  width="800"
-  height="600"
-  frameborder="0"
-></iframe>
+<bound method DataFrame.to_markdown of        dragons   heralds    barons
+side
+Blue  2.054462  0.610313  0.738963
+Red   2.375196  0.381355  0.689023>
 Attached is our pivot table where we aggregated the average number of dragons, heralds, and barons captured per team side.

 ---